 Credit by examination may be earned for selected courses in AUM curricula through departmental proficiency examinations.
-The minimum passing level for all such examinations is the mid-"C" range.
+The minimum passing level for all such examinations is the mid-C range.
 To apply for a proficiency examination, a student must obtain the approval of the academic advisor, the department head and dean of the school in which the student is majoring, and the head of the department in which the course is offered.
-The head of the department in which the course is offered will report successful completion of the proficiency examination to the registrar, and the registrar will record this credit on the student's transcript.
+The head of the department in which the course is offered will report successful completion of the proficiency examination to the Enrollment Services Office, and the Enrollment Services Office will record this credit on the student's transcript.